*5. Searching PubMed with MeSH

 “Drug A”[mesh] AND “Disease B/prevention and control”[mesh]

-Additional concepts can, of course, be added to these types of searches above.
+Additional concepts can, of course, be added to the types of searches above.
 The templates are just intended to guide the construction of a portion of your search.

 Notes:

-In the templates above a “Drug Class A” heading or a “Procedure A” can replace “Drug A”
+In the templates above “Drug A” heading can be replaced with a “Drug Class A” heading or a “Procedure A” heading.

 The templates above are optimized for PubMed.
 PubMed explodes subheadings.
 Broad subheadings retrieve narrower subheadings in the same subheading tree.
-The “etiology” subheading is in the same tree and broader than the “chemically-induced” subheading.
-The “adverse effects” subheading is in the same tree and broader than the “poisoning” and “toxicity” subheadings.
-The “therapeutic use” subheading is in the same tree and broader than the “administration and dosage” subheading.
-The “therapy” subheading is in the same tree and broader than the “drug therapy” subheading.
+The “etiology” subheading is in the same tree and broader than the “chemically-induced” subheading (figure “a” below).
+The “adverse effects” subheading is in the same tree and broader than the “poisoning” and “toxicity” subheadings (figure b).
+The “therapeutic use” subheading is in the same tree and broader than the “administration and dosage” subheading (figure c).
+The “therapy” subheading is in the same tree and broader than the “drug therapy” subheading (figure d).

 Check your understanding of these templates by answering the following questions.
-These questions will also help you plan your work on this week’s assignments.
+You may want to keep a record of these questions and their correct answers.
+This information will help you plan your work on this week’s assignments.

 Objective 4.
 Understand the steps in subject heading searches of PubMed